Riverlawn

 Riverlawn, also known as the Cordelia Murray House and Zacharias home is a historic home located near Mathews, Mathews County, Virginia.
 It was built in 1874, and is a 2 1/2-story, frame dwelling in a vernacular Federal style.
 The house has a four-over-four, central hall floor plan.
 Additions were made and it was renovated in 1929.
 Also on the property are a contributing well, stone well and a pair of contributing brick gateposts.

-It was listed on the National Register of Historic Places in 2012.
+It was listed on the National Register of Historic Places in 2012 after the home was sold by the Zacharias Family.